Stable isomorphism and strong Morita equivalence of operator algebras: Introduction

 \begin{lemma} Suppose $M$ is a norm closed TRO.
 Then there exist nets $(u_t)_t, (f_\lambda )_\lambda $ where

 and such that and such that

 \end{lemma}

-A representation of an operator algebra $A$ is a completely contractive homomorphism $\alpha : A\rightarrow B(H)$ where $H$ is a Hilbert space such that $\alpha (A)$ acts nondegenerately on $H.$ In case $A$ is a dual operator algebra, we call $\alpha $ a \textit{normal representation} of $A$ if it is weakly* continuous.
-The reader can use the books \cite{bm, er, paul, p} for the notions and theorems of operator space theory which appear in this present paper.
+A representation of an operator algebra $A$ is a completely contractive homomorphism $\alpha : A\rightarrow B(H)$ where $H$ is a Hilbert space.
+In case $A$ is a dual operator algebra, we call $\alpha $ a \textit{normal representation} of $A$ if it is weakly* continuous.
+If $X$ is a right $A-$operator module and $Y$ is a left $A-$operator module over an operator algebra $A$, we denote by $X\otimes ^h_AY$ the $A$-balanced Haagerup tensor product of $X$ and $Y$ \cite{bmp}.
+This operator space has the property that it linearises the completely bounded $A$-balanced bilinear maps $\phi : X\times Y\rightarrow Z$, where $Z$ is another operator space.
+The reader can use the books \cite{bmp, er, paul, p} for the notions and theorems of operator space theory which appear in this present paper.
 If $X$ is a vector space, $M_{m,n}(X)$ denotes the set of $m\times n$ matrices with entries in $X$ and we write $M_n(X)$ for $M_{n,n}(X)$, $C_n(X)$ for $M_{n,1}(X)$, and $R_n(X)$ for $M_{1,n}(X)$.